 - Shoulder Fractures: A shoulder fracture is another word for a broken shoulder.
 It can be a break of the ball, socket or scapula.

 - Rotator Cuff Injuries: The rotator cuff is where the four tendons that encompass the ball of the shoulder meet.
 Injuries to the rotator cuff can cause shoulder pain.

 Treatment for shoulder pain depends on your situation.
 It could include medication, rehabilitation or surgery.
 Find a hand surgeon near you to discuss your pain with a doctor.
 Hand surgeons can treat all types of injuries, from the fingertip to the shoulder.

 BoulderCentre can help.
-Dr. Master, Dr. Paul, Dr. Seng, Dr. Weider, Dr. Rector, and Dr. Fulkerson can help with your shoulder pain – contact BoulderCentre for Orthopedics & Spine to see one of our shoulder and upper extremity specialists.
+Dr. Master, Dr. Paul, Dr. Seng, Dr. Weider, and Dr. Fulkerson can help with your shoulder pain – contact BoulderCentre for Orthopedics & Spine to see one of our shoulder and upper extremity specialists.